fotonauts/activr/README.md

 - the recipient id `rcpt`
 - the `routing` kind: `album_owner` means that Corinne received that activity in her News Feed because she is the owner of the album

-You can add too any meta data.
-So for example you can add a `read` meta data if you want to implemented a read/unread mecanism in your News Feed.
+You can too add meta data.
+For example you can add a `read` meta data if you want to implemented a read/unread mecanism in your News Feed.

 Specify a `:humanize` setting on a `route` to specialize humanization of corresponding timeline entries.
 For example: